 The number one tip is to take it slow.
 Finding a routine that works for you and your postpartum body can take a little while to figure out.
 Make sure you’re comfortable in the activities.

 No matter what you choose—walking, pilates, or core exercises—start slowly and gradually increase the intensity, making sure to consult your healthcare provider with questions or concerns.

 You may be able to work your way up to resistance training using a dumbbell, but you shouldn’t rush to get to this point.

 Before you start your postpartum workout routine, write down what your goals are.
 Are you hoping to increase your core strength, increase your energy, or lose weight?
 Whatever your goals are, write them down.
 It may help you stay more accountable to yourself.

 After you write down your goals, make a plan.
 Are you going to go for a walk three days a week?
 Do you want to put on a yoga video during naptime?
-When you write down your plan, you will know what to expect that day.
+When you write down your plan, you’ll know what to expect that day.
 This may help you follow through with your exercise program.

-On those days when the couch and slippers look a lot cozier than your sneakers and the walk you have planned, it is nice to have a buddy to help you stay motivated.
+If you’re struggling to get motivated or just want some adult conversation, asking a friend if they want to start a workout program with you can be helpful.
+On those days when the couch and slippers look a lot cozier than your sneakers and the walk you have planned, it’s nice to have a buddy to help you stay motivated.